-(A) Aliens present without admission or paminon bilsrolelo naiseasaogani dan se (II.)
+(A) Aliens present without admission or paminon bilsrole o noiseasaog ni ton se (II.)

-(i) In general public of sale imagination of the sale in the sale of the sale
+(i) In general public of sale imagination of the second second second second second second second second second

 An alien present in the United States without being admitted or paroled, or who arrives in the United States at any time or place other than as designated by the Attorney General, is inadmissible. and to (h)(b) noitoerdus eee